 Most radiant heating systems operate using warm water.
-It is not very hard to make warm water.
-Here are only some of your choices: natural gas, propane (LP), oil, coal, wood, electricity, heat pumps, ground source heat pumps and solar energy.
-Radiantec tries to offer products that are highly energy efficient and yet still a smart investment.
+It is not very hard to heat water.
+Here are only some of your many choices for heating energy sources: natural gas, propane (LP), oil, coal, wood, electricity, heat pumps, ground source heat pumps and solar energy.
+Radiantec strives to offer products that are highly energy efficient and yet still a smart investment.

 Gas Fired Water Heater

 Gas is readily available and is produced mostly within the United States.
-Its price has gone up along with other sources but it is clean enough to use with condensing flue gas technology.
+The price of gas has risen along with other sources but it is clean enough to use with condensing flue gas technology.

 Oil Fired Boilers or Water Heaters

 Oil can be less expensive than gas in some locations at this time.
 Oil also has more heat value than liquified gas (LP).
 However, oil has a number of drawbacks.
 Oil pollutes more than gas and the heating units are not as efficient at this time.
 We are not aware of oil fired units that can condense the flue gas, but some are in the developmental stages.

 Further, many of our oil supplies are imports that come from unstable countries.
 The price and availability of heating oil can be unstable for political reasons.
 Finally, some folks believe that our oil resources should be reserved for transportation.

 These heaters work best when they are allowed to have a prolonged burn time at reasonably high temperatures.

 Unfortunately, wood and especially coal heaters can seriously pollute when they are shut down with a load of fuel remaining.
 If you choose to go with this heating energy source we recommend you incorporate some kind of heat storage into the system so that the heater can be operated at convenient times and with lower emissions.
 A storage system similar to that of a solar heating system works very well for this purpose.